waiyulam/Java-Notes/BasicsReview/datastructure/hashtable/README.md

 1) Efficiently computable.
 2) Should uniformly distribute the keys (Each table position equally likely for each key)

 > A key of type T is **hashable**

-To enforce deterministic hash function, we demand that the keys used in hash table are **immutable** data types.
+To enforce a deterministic hash function, we demand that the keys used in the hash table are **immutable** data types.
 If a key of type T is immutable and we have a hash function H(k) defined for all keys k of type T then we say a key of type T is hashable

-> Ideally we would like to ahve a very fast lookup and other operations for the data we are placing within hash table
+> Ideally we would like to have a very fast lookup and other operations for the data we are placing within the hash table

 Remarkably we can achieve this in O(1) time using a **hash function as a way to index into a hash table**.
-The constatnt time behaviour attributed to hash tables is only true if you have a good **uniform hash function**
+The constant time behavior attributed to hash tables is only true if you have a good **uniform hash function**

 # Collisions Handling

 **Definition**: Hash Collisions happens while two keys hash to the same index in the "array".
-The situation where a newly inserted key maps to an already occupied slot in hash table is called collision.
+The situation where a newly inserted key maps to an already occupied slot in the hash table is called a collision.

 <p>
 <img width="300" height="300" src="https://www.interviewcake.com/images/svgs/cs_for_hackers__hash_tables_lies_and_foes_addition.svg?bust=206">